 Train your users

-Send your users a link to the Help Center: [Beta] Share documents with visitor sharing
+Point your users to Share documents with visitors.

-Some sites that use a Google sign-in may show your visitor session in the account switcher, or when you select your picture on the upper-right side of the screen.
-You cannot, however, use a visitor session to sign in to Google services other than Drive, Docs, Sheets, and Slides.
+Some sites that use a Google sign-in may show a user's visitor session in the account switcher, or when they select their picture on the upper-right side of the screen.
+Visitors cannot, however, use a visitor session to sign in to Google services other than Drive, Docs, Sheets, Slides, and Sites.

 To upgrade from a visitor session to a Google account with the same email address, a visitor will need to first delete their visitor session and then create a Google account.

 - Access the root folder of a shared drive.